gtierrezandres/Drone-Controller/README.md

 # Drone-Controller
-Handy Python script that will allow you to control your Ryze-Tello Drone with your ps4 Controller
+Handy Python script that will allow you to control your Ryze-Tello Drone with your ps4 Controller.
+Keep in mind that this repository will only work on linux computers.
+So far, I have tested it on a raspberry pi 4B+ and Ubuntu 18.04 LTS

 ## Installation
 ##### Clone and install requirements: